This post may contain affiliate links where we earn a commission from qualifying purchases.

 - Not buying them everything they want, or even not being able to provide for their needs (and getting help)

-- Making some ‘selfish’ choices that make you a better mom in the long term (eg. choosing to formula feed, putting kids in daycare, etc.)
+- Making some choices that are labelled “selfish” by society that make you a better mom in the long term (eg. choosing to formula feed, putting kids in daycare, getting a housekeeper, etc.)

 - Not doing everything right/making mistakes